mapbox/mapbox-ar-unity/README.md

 ![plus-unity_city markers](https://user-images.githubusercontent.com/12749701/29585661-cfa223ae-873c-11e7-8d62-48024d759cdb.png)

-# Mapbox Unity SDK + ARKit For World-scale AR Experiences
+# Mapbox Unity SDK + ARKit + ARCore For World-scale AR Experiences
-A place to create/learn with Unity, ARKit, and Mapbox!
+A place to create/learn with Unity, ARKit/ARCore and Mapbox!

 **Note: This library is experimental and will change.
 It is published to gather feedback from the community.
 Please use with caution and open issues for any problems you see or missing features that should be added.**